Fox Air

 If I’m not mistaken the whole Fox Air book compiles cloths of the same quality so there is not much to add and I would suggest reading my article linked above if you’re interested in the great properties of the Fox Air cloth.

-I’ll briefly mention that it has great properties in terms of keeping it’s shape and drapes extremely well which makes it perfect for summer and travel or if your day consists of a lot of commuting.
+I’ll briefly mention that it has great properties in terms of keeping it’s shape and drapes extremely well which makes it perfect not just for summer, but also travel or if your day consists of a lot of commuting.

-Comparing this to the brown cloth, I do get the feeling it’s slightly less coarse but I’m not sure I can justify that as more than a hunch.
+Comparing this to the brown cloth, I do get the feeling it’s slightly less coarse but I’m not sure I can justify that as more than anecdote.

 Even at 285/315g it wears incredibly light and feels very breathable.
-I would also add that the fabric softens quite a bit with wear, as opposed to Fresco.
+I would also add that the fabric softens somewhat with wear, as opposed to my impression with Fresco.
 Also compared to Crispaire, although Crispaire is remarkably soft to begin with.

 That being said, the fact that it does soften doesn’t take anything away in terms of look or texture and it bounces back just as fast now as it did in the beginning.